centrica-engineering/nucleus-docs/docs/components/ns-cta.md

 If there is a group of more than three actions it would be preferable to make all these CTAs the `text` type.
 Or to find the main action in this group and place it in an alternative, more suitable component such as `ns-lockup` or `ns-standout` to establish hierarchy.

 ### When to use `submit` and `reset` types
-The `submit` and `reset` types of `ns-cta` are there to facilitate the form component to do submit and reset actions respectively.
+The `submit` and `reset` types of `ns-cta` are there to facilitate  `ns-form` to do submit and reset actions respectively.

-The `submit` type provides native-like submit action.
-It can be used in the page with form to do submit action.
-Upon submission which automatically validates the form elements and reports warning / submits the form.
+The `submit` type is to be used in a page with `ns-form` to perform a native-like submit action.
+Upon submission it automatically validates the elements in `ns-form` and reports any warnings or will submit `ns-form`.

-The `reset` type provides native-like reset action.
-When wrapped in form component, `reset` type triggers reset action on all form element components enclosed within the form and reset them back to their default / initial value.
+The `reset` type is to be used in a page with `ns-form` to perform a native-like reset action.
+It will reset the elements back to their default or initial value.

 ### Button vs link